 The exception to this is the option for a local meeting where the audience is predominantly internal to that workplace.

-Option I have given an oncology related oral presentation or shown an oncology related poster at a national or international medical meeting.
+Option An oncology related oral presentation in which I was a first or second author was given at a national or international medical meeting.

 Score 8